elulu3/LymphoSeq2_Shiny/README.md

    The **LymphoSeq2** package can be installed from Github:
    ```
-   # install the devtools package
+   # install the devtools package first (if not already)
    install.packages("devtools")

+   # load devtools package
+   library(devtools)

-   devtools::install_github("shashidhar22/LymphoSeq2", build_vignette=FALSE)
+   devtools::install_github("shashidhar22/LymphoSeq2", build_vignette = FALSE)
    ```

 2. ggalluvial

    This application uses the development version of **ggalluvial** and needs to be installed from Github using the following code:
    ```
-   # install the remotes package
+   # install the remotes package first (if not already)
    install.packages("remotes")

+   # load remotes package
+   library(remotes)

    remotes::install_github("corybrunson/ggalluvial@main", build_vignettes = FALSE)
    ```
 3. chorddiag

-   The **chordiagg** package may be incomaptible with newer versions of R. If this is the case, the package will need to be installed directly from Github
-   the `devtools` package:
+   The **chordiagg** package may be incomaptible with newer versions of R. If this is the case, the package will need to be installed directly from Github using the `devtools` package:
    ```
-   devtools::install_github("mattflor/chorddiag", build_vignettes = TRUE)
+   devtools::install_github("mattflor/chorddiag", build_vignettes = FALSE)
    ```

 ## Running the Application